jomjol/AI-on-the-edge-device/README.md

 - Integrated camera and illumination
 - Web interface for administration and control
 - OTA interface for updating directly via the web interface
-- Full integration into Homeassistant
+- Full integration with Home Assistant
 - Support for Influx DB 1 and 2
 - MQTT
 - REST API

 ## Workflow
-The device takes a photo of your meter at a defined interval.
+The device captures a photo of your meter at set intervals.
 It then extracts the Regions of Interest (ROIs) from the image and runs them through artificial intelligence.
 As a result, you get the digitized value of your meter.

 There are several options for what to do with that value.
 Either send it to an MQTT broker, write it to an InfluxDb or simply provide access to it via a REST API.